biostars/bootcamp-central/README.md

 ## Bootcamp Central

-Materials and data for the [Penn State Data Analysis Bootcamp](https://bootcamp.biostars.io)
+Materials and data for the [Penn State Data Analysis Bootcamp](https://bootcamp.biostars.io) deployed at <https://bootcamp.biostars.io>

 The bootcamp is about reproducible research.